 You’ll notice…coffee is not on the list.
 I just found the research that yes, coffee is high histamine, and caffeine is a histamine liberator.
 Which means I’m cutting down.
-I’m down to two shots a day and will sadly have to give up my lattes because they are inflaming my body and harming me, and probably contributing to my reactions.
+I’m down to three shots a day and may sadly have to give up my lattes because they are inflaming my body and harming me, and probably contributing to my reactions.
 Decaf is not an option, given the coffee beans themselves are high histamine, even without the caffeine.

 I’ve had to let go of a number of foods I loved: cinnamon, tomatoes, chocolate, shellfish, fish, nuts…all of them were causing reactions.
 I’m still learning to manage things.
 I’ve had to make a number of changes as this has progressed.